Pain Diary For CRPS or Chronic Pain Template

 The Burning Nights CRPS Support Pain Diary for CRPS or chronic pain template is available for you to download, print or use on your computer.

-It has been produced as a PDF document, so please click -> Burning Nights CRPS Support Pain Diary to take you straight to the pain diary template.
+It has been produced as a PDF document, so please click the link below (Pain Diary template for chronic pain and CRPS) to take you straight to the pain diary template.
 Please feel free to download and print it out or even forward it to a friend.

 You can always download the chronic pain diaryPain Diary and fill it in on your computer if you prefer.
 If you already have ADOBE Reader then it should be editable to you, however if you don’t have Adobe Reader then click on this -> LINK to download it free.

 If you keep a Pain Diary for chronic pain or CRPS it serves a number of purposes.
 One of the most important purposes is to help you accept your chronic pain or Complex Regional Pain Syndrome (formerly) Reflex Sympathetic Dystrophy.

 ‘Acceptance’is a huge part of your coping strategies for having a chronic condition like CRPS.
 It can take weeks, months or even years to actually learn to accept you have chronic pain and it is a part of you.
 (Cho, S. et al. 2012)

 When you are taking a lot of pain medication and you are in constant pain it can become hard for your to think clearly or see any pattern that is emerging etc.

 By using the Burning Nights CRPS Support Chronic Pain Diary template you can keep a good track of your pain by documenting certain areas of your chronic persistent pain such as: